Dropeffect/XG-Hotend/README.md

 # Dropeffect GitHub
 Welcome to the Dropeffect GitHub repository.
-This is a place to share the instructions, models, adapters and any other relevant files for the Phaetus products from Dropeffect R&D team and other users.
+This is a place to share the instructions, models, adapters and any other relevant files for the Dropeffect products from Dropeffect R&D team and other users.

 Check the folders under the product name to find the file you need.
 We will continue updating the folders.